-Studying in the centre of Melbourne exposes you to thriving local scenes, buskers, bars, clubs, theatres and festivals, in the exciting music capital of Australia.
+Take an innovative approach by studying music in local and global contexts.
+You'll study in the centre of Melbourne, exposing you to thriving local scenes, buskers, bars, clubs, theatres and festivals - in the exciting music capital of Australia.

 Through your studies you will explore contemporary trends and issues through a combination of practical, project-based work and academic, theoretical study.
 You will also learn about key music technologies, global music cultures, popular music scenes, music business practice and live music performance.

 Beyond the specifics of the music industries, you will also investigate broader cultural, social and historical perspectives by undertaking a sequence of contextual courses.

 You'll be ready for a variety of careers within the music industries and the broader creative industries.